RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

-We use Hector-SLAM to integrate all the LiDAR-scanned ``raw" images into a single map that represents the entire environment.
-More specifically, Hector-SLAM operates across three primary phases, which are \textit{Map Access}, \textit{Scan Matching} and \textit{Multi-resolution Map Representation}.
-In \textit{Map Access}, the initial occupancy grid map takes shape, driving from the first ``raw" image.
-Next, \textit{Scan Matching} matches the ``raw" image taken at time $t$ to the previous occupancy grid map from $t-1$ through points correspondence.
-To lower the risk of getting stuck in local optimal solution, Hector-SLAM applies \textit{Multi-resolution Map Representation} to simultaneously keep different maps and update them based on pose estimations~\cite{kohlbrecher2011aflexible}.
-The resulting map in our case is shown in the left of Fig.~\ref{fig:cons_map_plan_path}.
+\bfsection{Hector-SLAM.} Map constructor employs Hector-SLAM~\cite{kohlbrecher2011aflexible} to integrate all the LiDAR-scanned ``raw" images into a single map that represents the entire environment.
+More specifically, Hector-SLAM operates across three primary phases, which are \textit{map access}, \textit{scan matching} and \textit{multi-resolution map representation}.
+In \textit{map access}, the initial occupancy grid map takes shape, driving from the first ``raw" image.
+Next, \textit{scan matching} matches the ``raw" image taken at time $t$ to the previous occupancy grid map from $t-1$ through points correspondence.
+To lower the risk of getting stuck in local optimal solution, Hector-SLAM applies \textit{multi-resolution map representation} to simultaneously keep different maps and update them based on pose estimations.
+The resulting map in our case is shown in the left of \figref{fig:cons_map_plan_path}.